theod0sis/MSc-vacpro/README.md

 ## MSc-vacpro

-This project was developed as part of the [MSc in Information Systems]:<http://mscis.cs.aueb.gr/el/normal/home>.
+This project was developed as part of the [MSc in Information Systems].

 ## Technologies